D3c1pher/D3c1pher/README.md

 **[*will update soon*]**

 - ⚡ Fun fact:
-**The reason I wanted to become a 'Game Developer' is because I love 'Tech, Art, Animation and Music Production'; and wanted to do it all in one. 😅**
+**The reason why I wanted to become a 'Game Developer' is because I love 'Software Development, Graphic Art/Design, Film Animation, and Music Production/Composition'; and wanted to do it all in one. 😅**

 <h3 align="left">Connect with me:</h3>
 <p align="left">